ishmandoo/ishmandoo.github.io/_posts/2025-04-01-batting-order.md

 Similarly, factors like the defense, runners, lefty/righty splits, extra innings, and emotion, are not modeled.

 With that caveat, here is the simulated distribution of the runs scored in each game by the 2024 Yankees.
+I'll focus on the Ya

 ![](/assets/img/2025/run_dist_comp.png){: .center}

-I used 2024 data from Baseball Reference to define the plate appearance outcome probabilities for a linup of Gleyber Torres, Juan Soto, Aaron Judge, Austin Wells, Giancarlo Stanton, Jazz Chisolm Jr., Anthony Rizzo, Anthony Volpe, and Alex Verdugo.
+I used 2024 data from Baseball Reference to define the plate appearance outcome probabilities for a lineup of Gleyber Torres, Juan Soto, Aaron Judge, Austin Wells, Giancarlo Stanton, Jazz Chisolm Jr., Anthony Rizzo, Anthony Volpe, and Alex Verdugo.

 Alongside the simulation results, I plotted the actual per-game run distribution from the same year.
 The model lines well with the real data.

 Before messing with batting orders, a sanity check.
-What happens if we remove Aaron Judge from this lineup.
+What happens if we remove Aaron Judge from this lineup?
 He's the best hitter here by a decent margin, so it should have a big effect.
 Here's what the run distribution looks like if you replace Judge with a second copy of leadoff hitter Gleyber Torres.